AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 git config --list
 ```

-By default, `core.autocrlf` is set to `false` on a fresh install of Git, meaning Git won't perform any line ending normalization when you commit files.
+By default, `core.autocrlf` is set to `false` on a fresh install of Git, meaning Git won't perform any line ending normalization.
 Instead, Git will defer to [the `core.eol` setting](https://git-scm.com/docs/git-config#Documentation/git-config.txt-coreeol) to decide what line endings should be used; `core.eol` defaults to `native`, which means it depends on the OS you're using.
 That's not ideal because it means that `CRLF` may make its way into your code base from Windows devs.

 That leaves us with two options if we decide to configure Git locally: `core.autocrlf=true` and `core.autocrlf=input`.
 The line endings for these options are summarized below.